 The flowers are most commonly used for making cordial and syrups.
 Several recipes use cordials that have a distinctive flavor of elderflowers.
 Usually, the cordials are made by steeping clusters of flowers in sugar syrup and citric acid.

 A splash of cordial is often used for flavoring ice creams, jellies, or a panna cotta.
 Raw elderflowers make a delicate and beautiful garnish.
-Some like to deep-fry the whole head of the flower and use them for garnish or snacks.
+Some like to deep-fry the whole head of the flower and use it for garnish or snacks.

-Elderflower is extensively used in several cocktail recipes and for making liqueurs like champagne and gin.
+Elderflower is extensively used in cocktail recipes and for making liqueurs like champagne and gin.
 Champagne with elderflower is a popular British summer drink.

 What Does Elderflower Taste Like?

 Elderflower tastes green, fruity, and floral with subtle notes of lychee and pear.
 It infuses a mild citrusy note especially when the flowers are used in cordials and jams.
 Elderflower renders a vanilla-like flavor when used in desserts and baked goods.
 On the whole, the flavor of elderflower is a blend of unusual combinations like floral, pear, and lychee which render a broader appeal.
-A combination of liqueur and cordial have a reputation for sweetness.
+A combination of liqueur and cordial has a reputation for sweetness.
 Too many elderflowers in any recipe can result in extra sweetness.

 What’s A Good Elderflower Substitute?